MicrosoftDocs/dynamics365smb-docs/business-central/map-edocuments-with-copilot.md

 Copilot helps you automatically match e-invoice lines with purchase order lines, and offers extra matching intelligence to improve the matches.

-After they're matched and mapped, Business Central updates the matched purchase order with the relevant receipt information to ensure the right quantities are received on the order lines.
+After they're matched and mapped, [!INCLUDE [prod_short](includes/prod_short.md)] updates the matched purchase order with the relevant receipt information to ensure the right quantities are received on the order lines.

 You can match your received electronic documents with the purchase orders’ lines from two different places, from the **E-Documents** page or from the **Purchase Order** page.
-The easiest way to locate the already linked **Purchase Orders** is to use the **Linked Purchase Orders** tile as a part of **E-Document Activities**.
-All non-linked documents can be found using the tile **Waiting Purchase E-Invoices** where you have a list of **E-Documents** that you need to review.
+The easiest way to locate the already linked **Purchase Orders** is to use the **Linked Purchase Orders** tile as part of **E-Document Activities**.
+All non-linked documents are found using the tile **Waiting Purchase E-Invoices** where you have a list of **E-Documents** that you must review.

 > [!NOTE]
-> The **E-Document Activities** with these two tiles can be found in the following **Role Centers**: Business Manager Evaluation, Business Manager, Accountant, Inventory Manager, and Shipping and Receiving.
+> The **E-Document Activities** with these two tiles is found in the following Role Centers: **Business Manager Evaluation**, **Business Manager**, **Accountant**, **Inventory Manager**, and **Shipping and Receiving**.

 When you want to run matching from the purchase order, choose the **Map E-Document Lines** action, which exists on both the purchase order and purchase order list pages.
-But if you want to run matching from the **E-Documents** page, choose the **Match Purchase Order** action from this page.
-To process with matching, follow the steps:
+But, if you want to run matching from the **E-Documents** page, choose the **Match Purchase Order** action from this page.
+To process with matching, follow these steps:

 1. Choose the **Map E-Document Lines** or **Match Purchase Order** action, for already linked documents.
 2. You can notice that **E-Document Match Order Lines with Copilot** prompt is working and you have the **Purchase Order Matching** page in the background.
-That means the same process is happening but with the automatic support of **Copilot**, who runs the process of matching instead of you.
+That means the same process is happening, but with the automatic support of **Copilot**, who runs the process of matching instead of you.
 3. After a few seconds, the **E-Document Match Order Lines with Copilot** will suggest lines for matching with some more details:

     1. In the prompt header, you can find the following information: